 Spacecraft/Satellite Design – innovative space system design, relating engineering design to space business models.

 Mission Design – complete mission studies, merged with expertise in specific areas, e.g. payload applications, navigation and path planning.

 The range of companies we work with continues to grow as the applications of space technology increases.
-Research partners we have worked with include Centre for Earth Observation and Instrumentation (CEOI), DMC International Imaging (DMCii), European Union, European Space Agency, NASA, NPA Satellite Mapping (CGG), Technology Strategy Board (TSB) and UK Space Agency.
+Research partners we have worked with include the Centre for Earth Observation and Instrumentation (CEOI), DMC International Imaging (DMCii), the European Union, the European Space Agency, NASA, NPA Satellite Mapping (CGG), Technology Strategy Board (TSB) and the UK Space Agency.

 We have a long-standing working relationship with companies including EADS Astrium, Surrey Satellite Technology and Telespazio Vega.
 We also undertake projects through research councils and collaborate with other universities throughout the UK, Europe and worldwide.

 Our greatest strength is the ability to combine the academic rigour and long-term perspective of a university with the commercial and business focus of industry.

 Our excellence in strategic and applied research has enabled us to make significant contributions to the world around us for over 60 years.
 We address real life challenges and focus on research that is of strategic and practical importance.